cryogen-project/cryogen/README.md

  :page-root "pages"
  :tags? true
  :blog-prefix nil
- :rss-name "feed.xml"} ; if you omit :rss-name, it will default to rss.xml
+ :rss-name "feed.xml"}  ;if set to nil, it will default to rss.xml
 ```

 ### Creating Posts